Hunintuitive/hunintuitive.github.io/content/en/post/communication/Index.md

 #### Handling Disrespect or Rudeness
 1. **Pause for Silence**: When someone is belittling or rude, take 5 to 7 seconds of silence before responding.
 2. **Ask Them to Repeat**: Encourage them to say their disrespectful comment again.
-"Was this meant to upset or hurt me?"
+"Could you repeat what you just said?
+Is that supposed to make me feel angry or hurt?"
 This may lead them to retract their statement.
 3. **Maintain Control**: Emphasize that your power lies in your calm response, showing you are in control of the situation.

 #### Engaging in Arguments